Comparisons12 min read

 • You're an active trader or options trader who needs thinkorswim's full technical capabilities, custom scripting, and multi-leg options order flow.

-• You want futures or forex exposure — Schwab offers both through thinkorswim; Fidelity simply doesn't, end of story.
+• You want futures or forex exposure — Schwab offers both through thinkorswim; Fidelity simply doesn't.

-• You value branch access and like the option of walking into a physical location to talk through complex questions with a real person.
+• You value branch access and want the option of walking into a physical location to talk through complex questions with a real person.

-• You're working with a financial advisor — Schwab's institutional infrastructure and planning software integrations make it a natural fit in that context.
+• You're working with a financial advisor — Schwab's institutional infrastructure and planning software integrations make it a natural fit.

-• You want to practice trading before risking real money — thinkorswim's paper trading mode is one of the best in the business, and it's completely free to use.
+• You want to practice trading before risking real money — thinkorswim's paper trading mode is one of the best out there, and it's completely free.

 Verdict